ngrousseau/ROUSSEAU_Keyence/PYTHON/Strain/READme.md

 ![Graphs](../../images/profile_image.jpg)

 ## License Agreement
-Please review the software license agreement at the end of the README.pdf contained in the /License folder.
+Please review the software license agreement at the end of the README.pdf contained in the /License folder of the main branch.